 15. Polenta Stack with Navy Bean Salad

 Summer, spring, fall, or winter, Polenta Stack with Navy Bean Salad won't disappoint.
 The polenta rounds are an added bonus amongst a heaping of veggies, some crumbled fresh feta, and hearty navy beans.
-Packed with protein and vitamin C, it will fill you up and keep you going.
+Packed with protein and vitamin C, this foil packet recipe will fill you up and keep you going.

 16. Shrimp Boil Foil